IPsec Support

 Sharing IPsec Connections

-switch(config-if)#tunnel protection ipsec profile vrouter-ikev2-ipsec-profile shared
+router(config)# interface Tunnel0 router(config-if)# tunnel protection ipsec profile vrouter-ikev2-ipsec-profile shared router(config-if)# exit

 IKEv1 Configuration